johannesugb/johannesugb.github.io/_posts/2021-06-17-why-do-opengl-proj-matrices-fail-in-vulkan.md

 _Figure 6:_ The transformation illustrated in _Figure 5_ corresponds to a stiff rotation which preserves handedness.

-Now we do have a right-handed coordinate system, but it might be that we have messed up some axes along the way.
-E.g., it might be that if we carelessly applied one of these strategies, we could end up with a situation such as our camera looking in an unexpected direction after multiplying view and (changed) projection matrices togehter.
+Now we do have a right-handed coordinate system, but it might be that we have messed up our camera setup along the way.
+E.g., it might be that if we carelessly applied one of these strategies, we could end up with a situation that makes our camera look in a different direction after multiplying view and (changed) projection matrices togehter, or that it is flipped upside down.
 I won't go into details of specific cases but instead, I'll create another blog post describing how a proper projection matrix for Vulkan might be set-up.

 We complete our adventurous journey with a brief discussion of the effects of the fourth initially mentioned strategy:

-- Inverting a mysterious value in the projection matrix: `projMat[3][2] *= -1;`.
+- Setting a mysterious value in the projection matrix: `projMat[2][3] = 1;`.

-The modification of the projection matrix in this case reverts the flipping of the z-axis but leaves the homogeneous coordinate with a negative sign, which means that homogeneous division flips every axis---probably with the intention of getting the depth values right by letting the resulting z-axis point "into" the screen.
-As hinted above, everything with these spaces is relative to the other spaces, but it can get hugely confusing and I would assume that a solution that has been hacked together is not what the thoughtful programmer is after.
+The modification of the projection matrix in this case does not change a lot, it just negates the sign of the homogeneous coordinate.
+That means that homogeneous division no longer flips every axis and probably has the intention of getting the depth values right by letting the z-axis point into the desired direction.
+The actual point here is, that everything with these spaces is relative to the other spaces which transform coordinates before, but it can get hugely confusing and I would assume that a solution that has been hacked together is not what the thoughtful programmer is after.

 As soon as I'll have the blog post about my take on establishing a proper Vulkan projection matrix is done, I'll add a link to it here.
 Thanks for reading!